Azure/azure-sdk-for-net/README.md

 ### Client: Previous Versions

 Last stable versions of packages that are production-ready.
 These libraries provide similar functionalities to the preview packages, as they allow you to use and consume existing resources and interact with them, for example: upload a storage blob.
 Stable library directories typically contain 'Microsoft.Azure' in their names, e.g. 'Microsoft.Azure.KeyVault'.
-They might not implement the [guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) or have the same feature set as the Novemeber releases.
+They might not implement the [guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) or have the same feature set as the November releases.
 They do however offer wider coverage of services.

 ### Management: New Releases